-The Clean Air Act generally, through state implementation of federal requirements, regulates emissions of air pollutants from certain landfills based on factors such as the date of the landfill construction and tons per year of emissions of regulated pollutants.
-Larger landfills and landfills located in areas where the ambient air does not meet certain requirements of the Clean Air Act may be subject to even more extensive air pollution controls and emission limitations.
+The Clean Air Act, or CAA, generally, through state implementation of federal requirements, regulates emissions of air pollutants from certain landfills based on factors such as the date of the landfill construction and tons per year of emissions of regulated pollutants.
+Larger landfills and landfills located in areas where the ambient air does not meet certain requirements of the CAA may be subject to even more extensive air pollution controls and emission limitations.
 In addition, the EPA has issued standards regulating the disposal of asbestos-containing materials.
 Air permits may be required to construct gas collection and flaring systems and composting operations, and operating permits may be required, depending on the potential air emissions.
 State air regulatory programs may implement the federal requirements but may impose additional restrictions.
 For example, some state air programs uniquely regulate odor and the emission of toxic air pollutants.
+The EPA recently modified, or is in the process of modifying, standards promulgated under the CAA in a manner which could increase our compliance costs.
+For example, the EPA has recently modified or discussed modifying boiler emission standards, national ambient air quality standards applicable to particulate matter, carbon monoxide, and oxides of sulfur and nitrogen, and other standards to make them more stringent.